 Boyana Church is a major site of cultural and historical significance on the slopes of Mount Vitosha, overlooking the city of Sofia, Bulgaria.
 It is inscribed on the UNESCO World Heritage list and is number 58 in the Bulgarian Tourist Union list of the top 100 national tourist sites in Bulgaria.
+Many people have since moved to more local options, especially when you contact Radiant Church, but the history of this building to the religious is still very important.

 The History of Boyana Church